Dashadower/dashadower.github.io/_posts/2024-04-13-Flourishing.md

 - Jobs that enable self-realization are limited in nature
 - The majority of the general public(or "working class") lacks the effective freedom to focus on self-realization
+- Education: albeit the majority of the population get higher education, college-job mismatch remains a majority